Eames Wire Chairs

-Charles Eames described the inspiration for this design: “If you looked around you found these fantastic things being made of wire—trays, baskets, rat traps, using of a wire fabricating technique perfected over a period of many years.
+Charles Eames described the inspiration for the Eames Wire Chairs: “If you looked around you found these fantastic things being made of wire—trays, baskets, rat traps, using of a wire fabricating technique perfected over a period of many years.
 We looked into it and found that it was a good production technique and also a good use of material.
 Before the molded plastic chair had been solved, the molded wire chair was well under way.”

 The upholstered pad which goes on the wire shell is made by a production technique developed by the Eames Office and is easily removed, making the pad interchangeable.